TheJacksonLaboratory/zarrdataset/README.md

     ...
 ```
 ### Multithread data loading
-Use of multiple workers through multithread requires the use of the **zarrdataset_worker_init** function provided in this package.
+Use of multiple workers through multithread requires the use of the **zarrdataset_worker_init_fn** function provided in this package.
 This allows to load only a fraction of the dataset on each worker instead of the full dataset.

 ### Labeled datasets